Florida set to execute man convicted of 1984 murders, rapes while children slept nearby

 Two months later, Worden was sleeping in her Boca Raton home when Owen struck her several times with a hammer and raped her.
 One of Worden’s children found her body the next morning while getting ready for school, according to court records.

-Delray Beach and Boca Raton are both about 50 miles (80 kilometers) north of Miami, in Palm Beach County.
+Delray Beach and Boca Raton are both about 50 miles north of Miami, in Palm Beach County.

 Owen’s lawyers argued that he shouldn’t be executed on grounds of insanity.
 The state Supreme Court rejected his latest appeal last week and the U.S. Supreme Court rejected it Wednesday.